-Evangelical Council for Abuse Prevention was created in 2019 to help leaders protect the vulnerable in ministry through standards, accreditation, and resources.
+The Evangelical Council for Abuse Prevention was created in 2019 to help leaders protect the vulnerable in ministry through awareness, accreditation, and resources.
 While there are a number of providers doing good work in this space, our community must press forward to excel still more in this biblical stewardship.
 We believe that every person is created in the image of God for the purpose of worship.
 The people in our care must be protected from abuse so that they can hear the gospel and grow in discipleship for the purpose of the Great Commission.

 ECAP seeks to help leaders know what should be done to protect persons and how to respond when an allegation of abuse is reported.
 Our accreditation program will assist in demonstrating compliance to the standards resulting in peace of mind for leaders and parents and sustainability to ensure that safety programs continue as designed.